SilverNemesis/visualizer/README.md

+# Data Visualizer

+This is the Data Visualizer application that I created to better understand how various algorithms work.

+You can check out the [running application](https://silvernemesis.github.io/visualizer/) to see what it does.

+## Prerequisites

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), and it requires [Node.js](https://nodejs.org/en/) to be installed in order to be used.

+## Installing

+In the project directory, you must run this once to restore the required node packages:

+### `yarn install`

 ## Available Scripts